-Croatia has steadily become more popular amongst British travelers, with Istria, the westernmost region of the country and the largest peninsula in the Adriatic Sea, attracting one-third of Croatia’s tourists.
+Croatia has steadily become more popular amongst British travellers, with Istria, the westernmost region of the country and the largest peninsula in the Adriatic Sea, attracting one-third of Croatia’s tourists.

-- Stunning coastline and blue flag beaches
+Stunning coastline and blue flag beaches

-- Medieval villages and rolling hills
+Medieval villages and rolling hills

-- Truffles, truffles and more truffles
+Truffles, truffles and more truffles

-- Culture and history
+Culture and history

-Istria has belonged to many rulers over the centuries, but always remained Croatian and Istrian above all else.
+You will see countless historic sites from ancient squares to cathedrals and fortresses when you visit Croatia and Istria in particular: Istria has belonged to many rulers over the centuries, but always remained Croatian and Istrian above all else.

 Arguably, the most influential rulers have been the Romans, who colonized the region in the 3rd century BC.
 The main sites of the Roman colonisation are the Amphitheatre, the Sergius Arch and the Temple of Augustus in Pula.
 Istria was later subject to Venetian, French, Italian and Habsburg rule.